 According to the Bastrop Police Department, officers were called to Sports Clips on Highway 71 at 1:30 p.m. on reports of a disturbance in progress.
 Officers were told that a man had entered the business and demanded that Lopez, who worked there, leave with him.
 The suspect knew Lopez.
 She repeatedly refused until the suspect displayed a handgun.
 Lopez then complied and left with the suspect.

-Lopez and the suspect left in a vehicle driving westbound on SH 71, Bastrop PD said.
+Lopez and the suspect left in a vehicle driving westbound on Texas 71, Bastrop PD said.

 During that time, TCSO deputies were blocking Hwy 71 for a Del Valle student protest.
 As the suspect and victim approached the roadblock, the suspect turned onto Burch Road.

-A deputy saw the vehicle parked with the doors open.
-Another deputy and trainee saw the man and Lopez walking down the road.
-As deputies approached, the man fatally shot Lopez.
-Deputies opened fire on the suspect and at the same time he shot himself in the head.
-It is not yet clear if any of the deputies' shots struck the suspect, TCSO said.
+A Travis County deputy saw Werchan’s vehicle parked with the doors open.
+Another deputy and a trainee saw Werchan and Lopez walking down the road.
+The sheriff’s office said as the deputies approached, Werchan fatally shot Lopez.
+Deputies opened fire on Werchan and at the same time he shot himself in the head.
+The sheriff’s office said Werchan died from his injuries after being transported to St. David’s South Austin Medical Center.

-Crystal Jaramillo, Lopez's sister-in-law, said that the suspect was Lopez's ex-boyfriend.
+Crystal Jaramillo, Lopez's sister-in-law, said that Werchan was Lopez's ex-boyfriend.
 She said he had been harassing Lopez and that Lopez had filed complaints with police but was told that they could not do anything until he was "caught in the act."

 Jaramillo said that Lopez and the suspect had broken up roughly two years ago but he continued to show up at her jobs and unannounced at the family home.